 A report of the activities of the Committee shall be prepared and published semiannually.

-The performance of the Committee shall be reviewed every three years and informally by the Board Governance Committee.
+The performance of the Committee shall be reviewed annually and informally by the Board Governance Committee.
 The Board Governance Committee shall recommend to the full Board changes in membership, procedures, or responsibilities and authorities of the Committee if and when deemed appropriate.
-Performance of the Committee shall also be formally reviewed as part of the periodic independent review of the Board and its Committees
+Performance of the Committee shall also be formally reviewed as part of the periodic independent review of the Board and its Committees.